jh0l/air_meter_server/README.md

 ## Frontend

-Keep in mind you will need to build the fronte ned app too
+Keep in mind you will need to build the frontend app.

-### Prequisites
+### Prerequisites

 install `npx`, `node` and `npm`